 “A closing statement not only summarizes the call but also reiterates the need for collaboration.
 It tells the potential client how you intend to put the information you’ve collected to work so that the next time you communicate, you have something solid to offer.
 This not only sums up the interaction but also opens the doors for further communication.”

 The closing statement comprises two parts: reiterating value and a call to action.
-After handling the prospect’s objection, seize the opportunity to drive home your product or service’s worth.
+After handling the prospect’s objection, seize the opportunity to drive home your product’s worth.
 Utilize the rapport established through the engagement questions to emphasize the most beneficial aspects of your offering.

 You should reference the notes taken earlier in the conversation to tailor your pitch and demonstrate why you’re a good fit.
 Be careful not to transition to the closing statement too soon though, as it may come across as overly salesy and potentially deter the lead.